Optimum brain functioning equals better performance!

 It stands for electroencephalogram which is a machine that tracks electrical brain activity.
 We can actually map your brain and see your brain patterns when you’re wearing it.

-Do I have to wearing something?
+Do I have to wear something?

 Yes, a head cap.
 It will have electrodes, which are the small metal discs attached to it with wires coming off it.
 The electrodes can assess the electrical impulses coming from your brain and they’ll send that electrical signal from your brain to the computer to analyze the results.